mac-comp240/hw6_parallel_bubblesort/README.md

 them in your report.

-* Prepare to collect timing information by removing all debugging print statements from the two Bubblesort functions
+* Prepare to collect timing information by removing all debugging print statements from the `parallel_bubblesort` function

-* Run a series of test runs of the program, as described in the previous section, record the results, and include them in your final report.
+* Collect data on the running time of the new `parallel_bubblesort`, running the same tests as you did in the previous section
+* As in the previous section, include a paragraph that describes how you ran the tests, add the 5-run averages for this new version to your table or chart, and include a paragraph that summarizes the results you see
 * Did the parallel loop help significantly or did it not?
 Explain why or why not in your report.